Code-Institute-Submissions/Prickly/TESTING.md

 ## [PEP8](http://pep8online.com/)
 - :white_check_mark:all - Pass
 - I used [flake8](https://flake8.pycqa.org/en/latest/) installed on my VSCode IDE as a validator throughout the project.
-- Additionally I also added all python files written by me in the [PEP8](http://pep8online.com/) validator online to ensure all files fit the standard.
+- Additionally, I also added all python files written by me in the [PEP8](http://pep8online.com/) validator online to ensure all files fit the standard.
-- **Note** - Few files that came built in Django did not meet PEP8 requirements (such as [settings.py](https://github.com/LigaMoon/Prickly/blob/main/prickly/settings.py)).
-However these were not written by myself and the formatting was left as is.
+- **Note** - Few files that came built-in Django did not meet PEP8 requirements (such as [settings.py](https://github.com/LigaMoon/Prickly/blob/main/prickly/settings.py)).
+However, these were not written by myself and the formatting was left as is.

 # Usability
-- xxx
+- To test the ease of navigation, this website was shared with friends and family of different ages and different levels of computer/smart device knowledge.
+There were no issues identified regarding the simplicity of navigating the website.
+- The testers also verified that all functionality aspects are working as explained above and as expected.
+- Testers expressed that the design is easy to understand and navigate.
+- To further expand on user testing,  multiple 'dummy' accounts were created to test the registration, log-in, membership subscription, CRUD functionality with reviews and purchasing items.
+These accounts were created with different memberships to verify that discounts and delivery charges work as well.

 # Compatibility
 - Browser Compatibility